 I have always been one of those who think more than they speak.
-The quiet, shy, introverted, reserved… Not exactly the life of the party.
-Missing opportunities to share my thoughts while waiting for others to pause long enough to give me space.
-Or not knowing what to share until later when I have chewed on all the information and points of view flying around in heated group discussions.
+The quiet, introverted, reserved… Missing opportunities to share my thoughts while waiting for others to pause long enough to create space.
+Or reflecting on all the information and points of view flying around in heated group discussions until I realize the whole conversation has moved onto something else.
 On top of that, I accepted the message all too well growing up that kids (girls) should sit still and be quiet.
+Wait to be called on.
 So when the world called for initiative, assertiveness, and active participation, I struggled, more often than not.
 I used to see this as pure annoyance and character flaw.

-Fortunately, humans can learn, and I learned to speak up when needed and own my opinions.
+Fortunately, humans learn, and I learned to speak up when needed and own my opinions.
 Talk, as well as listen.
 But what I also learned was to value this quieter way of being.
 First of all, we don’t all have to talk at once.
-Second, I am sometimes able to notice things in myself and others that often get lost in all the noise.
+Second, being quiet allows me to notice things that sometimes get lost in all the noise.

-Being a foreigner in a giant country where I blend in with dominant groups due to my white skin and privileged social location has given me plenty to think about.
-I have observed people’s reactions to me and each other, systems that favor some and punish others, and my own biases, as I catch myself enacting what society has swayed me to think of those who are “different” in some way.
-This site will be an outlet for some of my thoughts on that.
+Being a foreigner in countries where I have blended in with dominant groups due to my white skin and privileged social location has given me plenty to think about.
+I have observed people’s reactions to me and each other, systems that favor some and punish others, and my own biases.
+This site is an outlet for some of my thoughts on that.
 Culture, society, mental health, my work, and the ways in which all that blends together.